Exclamatory Sentences

 Exclamatory: Close the door quietly!

-They convey a heightened emotional tone to emphasize the speaker’s feelings.
+They convey a heightened emotional tone to emphasise the speaker’s feelings.

 These sentences often feature words or phrases that convey strong emotions, such as joy, surprise, anger, admiration, or frustration.